-This one may not be a first thought to most, but you wouldn’t believe the amount of head injuries people have experienced from tobogganing unsafely.
+This one may not be first thought to most, but you wouldn’t believe the amount of head injuries people have experienced from tobogganing unsafely.
 According to a Canadian study, an estimated 2,000 children suffer head injuries in tobogganing accidents per year.
 Health Canada recommends that all children use a helmet when sledding.
-A skiing or hockey helmet is preferential over a bicycle helmet, which aren’t tested past -10ºC.
-Any helmet used should meet the Canadian Standards Associations standards, which can be found here: csagroup.org.
+Let’s face it, you wear a helmet while you’re on a bike, so why wouldn’t you when shooting down a hill?
+A skiing or hockey helmet is preferred over a bicycle helmet.
+This is because bicycle helmets aren’t tested past -10ºC.
+Any helmet used should meet the Canadian Standards Association standards, which can be found here: csagroup.org.

 2. Avoid hills with trees